AlephTav/Mazy-Tic-Tac-Toe/README.md

     cell within the big square dictated by the cell position marked by the previous player.

-[^]: If a player is sent to a big square in which all the cells are already filled, then the player may next place his mark in any unfilled cell in any other big squares
+NOTE: If a player is sent to a big square in which all the cells are already filled, then the player may next place his mark in any unfilled cell in any other big squares